flutter/website/src/docs/cookbook/networking/delete-data.md

   );

   if (response.statusCode == 200) {
-    // If the server did return a 200 OK response, then parse the JSON.
+    // If the server did return a 200 OK response,
+    // then parse the JSON.
+After deleting,
-    // After deleting,  you get an empty JSON `{}` response
+    // you'll get an empty JSON `{}` response.
+    // Don't return `null`, otherwise `snapshot.hasData`
-    // you do not return `null` here, if you did, `snapshot.hasData` would always return false on `FutureBuilder` return Album.fromJson(jsonDecode(response.body));
+    // would always return false on `FutureBuilder`. return Album.fromJson(jsonDecode(response.body));
   } else {
-    // If the server did not return a 200 OK response, then throw an exception. throw Exception('Failed to delete album.');
+    // If the server did not return a "200 OK response",
+    // then throw an exception.
+    throw Exception('Failed to delete album.');
   }
 }